 There will be times when POS systems fail, bartenders pour sloppily, draft beer lines foam uncontrollably, and disgruntled employees decide to take a little extra for themselves.
 There are also the inevitable changes in staff, which typically result in liquor variance fluctuations.
 The point is, you’ll always have to have eyes on the inventory as a regular procedure in your operation.
 Staying vigilant keeps your business theft free for the long term, and is the key attribute seen in operators who experience little to no liquor losses.

 Looking for a more secure future?
-David Scott Peters is tackling the issue of employee theft at Nightclub & Bar Show 2020 during his presentation “Behind Bars: How to Prevent Employee Theft” on Tuesday, March 31.
-Robert Smith and Manny Marquez of Nightlife Security Consultants will present “Savvy Security for a Positive Guest Experience” on Wednesday, April 1 and National HOST Security Certification Program on Monday, March 30, the official hospitality security program of Nightclub & Bar Show.
+David Scott Peters is tackling the issue of employee theft at Nightclub & Bar Show 2020 during his presentation “Behind Bars: How to Prevent Employee Theft."
+Robert Smith and Manny Marquez of Nightlife Security Consultants will present “Savvy Security for a Positive Guest Experience” and the National HOST Security Certification Program, the official hospitality security program of Nightclub & Bar Show.

 Kevin Tam is a Sculpture Hospitality franchisee with over a decade of experience working directly with bar, restaurant and nightclub owners on all points of the spectrum.
 From family-owned single bar operations to large companies with locations on an international scale, Kevin works with them all and understands the unique challenges each kind of company faces.